akram0zaki/flatforge/docs/testing/cli_testing.md

 FlatForge provides the following CLI commands:

 - `validate`: Validates a file against a configuration
+- `validate-config`: Validates a configuration file against the JSON schema
 - `transform`: Transforms a file from one format to another
 - `process`: Processes a file (validates and transforms)